-Following these ideas, one can assume \cite{MM24,MM25npa} that the mean NS density $\rho(r)$ is almost constant $\overline{\rho}$ inside of NS and sharply drops in a small diffused crust region with a thickness $a$, $a/R\ll 1$, where $R$ is a mean NS radius.
-We note the advantage of a simple macroscopic treatment taking into account a finiteness of the realistic NSs.
-We should point out also the importance of the gradient terms in the local energy density $\epsi(\rho)$ for a macroscopic condition of the system equilibrium in terms of the local characteristics (the pressure $\mathcal{P}$ and the density $\rho$) near the NS surface, in spite of a relatively small NS crust thickness $a \ll R$ \cite{MM25npa}.
-These statistically averaged NS peculiarities are hinted fruitfully by the recent experimental data for masses and radii, mentioned above, and many theoretical works, e.g., Refs.~\cite{BBP71,WF88,CB97,AA98,PH00Poland,LP01,HP01PRL,HP01PRC,SH06,HPY07,Ko08,CH08,ABCG09,ZB11,FCPG13,SG13,PFCPG13,RW14,BZ14,BC15,GB18,LH19,SBL23,Pe23,FG23,DFG23,LJ23,Pe24,XV24}.
-Clear specific definitions and complete updated results for the energy density with density gradient (surface) terms and for equations of the infinite matter state with many interparticle interactions in the non-relativistic and relativistic cases can be found in the recent Refs.~\cite{GB18,SBL23}.
+Following these ideas, one can assume \cite{MM24,MM25npa} that for enough large neutron stars, the mean NS density $\rho(r)$ is almost constant $\overline{\rho}$ inside of NS and sharply drops within a small but finite diffused crust region with a thickness $a$, $a/R\ll 1$, where $R$ is a mean NS radius.
+Another restriction used below in our analytical derivations is $R \ll R_{\rm S}$.
+For the inner densities larger than the nuclear matter density $\rho^{}_0 = 10^{14}$ g/cm$^3$, $1 \siml \overline{\rho}/\rho^{}_0\siml 4$, this restriction leads approximately to the upper limit for NS masses $M$, being larger than or of the order of the sun mass $M_\odot$, namely $M\siml 3 M_{\odot}$.